appstract/nova-horizon/README.md

 ## About Appstract

 Appstract is a small team from The Netherlands.
 We create (open source) tools for Web Developers and write about related subjects on [Medium](https://medium.com/appstract).
-You can [follow us on Twitter](https://twitter.com/appstractnl), [buy us a beer](https://www.paypal.me/appstract/10) or [support us on Patreon](https://www.patreon.com/appstract).
+You can [follow us on Twitter](https://twitter.com/appstractnl).

 ## License